Shoprenter/sr-styleguide/README.md

 Vue.use(SrStyleguideComponents)
 ```

-2. **Initialize your Vue app with the preconfigured Vuetify instance:**
+2. **Initialize your Vue app with the pre-configured Vuetify instance:**

 ```js
 import Vue from 'vue'